-Lexapro is the brand name of the drug escitalopram oxalate, an antidepressant medication that is prescribed to treat generalized anxiety disorder (anxiety) and major depressive disorder (depression).
-Lexapro is a selective serotonin reuptake inhibitor (SSRI) that treats depression by increasing serotonin availability in the brain.
+Lexapro is an antidepressant medication prescribed to treat anxiety and depression.
+It's a selective serotonin reuptake inhibitor (SSRI), meaning it increases serotonin levels in the brain.

 Side effects of Lexapro include:

 - Flu-like symptoms